This post is also available in: Français (French)

-The recently passed U.S Tax Cuts and Jobs Act (TJCA) makes it more complicated for American citizens living in Canada to run businesses.
-One of the new complex tax regimes to consider is the GILTI rules.
+The US Tax Cuts and Jobs Act (TJCA) can create complications for American citizens living in Canada to run businesses through Canadian corporations.
+One of the complex tax provisions to consider is GILTI (Global Intangible Low-Taxed Income).

-At UHY Victor, we have expertise helping Americans living in Canada navigate the complex GILTI regulations to optimize their cross-border tax situation.
+At UHY Victor, we have expertise in helping Americans living in Canada navigate the complex GILTI regulations to minimize their cross-border tax situation.
 Contact our cross-border tax experts for a free consultation: